XVIIarcano/Galileo-Microscope/Mods/Stage/Better Stage/readme.md

 ![/Mods/Stage/Better%20Stage/render.png](/Mods/Stage/Better%20Stage/render.png) ![/Mods/Stage/Better%20Stage/render_fine.png](/Mods/Stage/Better%20Stage/render_fine.png)

-This mod addresses some major useability downside with the twin M5 screw movement of the standard module.
+This mod addresses some major useability downsides with the dual M5 screw movement of the standard module.
-The independent rack and pinion movement for x and y prevent the binding issue of the two interconnected knobs, and the new gears incorporate springs in order to eliminate backlash and shake inherent with the design of the basic module.
+The independent rack and pinion movement for x and y prevents the binding issue of the two interconnected knobs, and the new gears incorporate springs in order to eliminate backlash and shake inherent with the design of the basic module.

-Despite being more complex, it is also much easier to assemble and maintain.
+Despite being more complex, it is also easier to assemble and maintain.

-> There is a basic version and a variant with fine movement knobs, if in doubt, print the latter, there is always tome to remove the fine movement knobs if you change your mind, going the pother way wastes a lot of plastic.
-There is also a set of plugs to cover the holes where the fine movements come would be if you decide you won't use them.
+> There is a basic version and a variant with fine movement knobs, if in doubt, print the latter, there is always tome to remove the fine movement knobs if you change your mind, and replace them with the blank plugs which are also provided, going the other way wastes a lot of plastic.

 ## Bill of Materials